reedbryan/WebTester/README.md

 # Web Tester

-A simple Python program that takes a URL input from stdin, sends an HTTP GET request, and prints the results to the terminal.
+A Python program that analyzes websites for HTTP/2 support, cookie information, and password protection.
+Takes a URL input and provides detailed analysis in a clean, formatted output.

 ## Files

-- `web_tester.py` - Main version using the `requests` library (recommended)
+- `web_tester.py` - Main program that analyzes URLs for HTTP/2 support, cookies, and password protection
+- `cookie_parser.py` - Module for extracting and formatting cookie information from HTTP responses
+- `auth_checker.py` - Module for detecting password-protected URLs and authentication requirements
+- `http2_checker.py` - Module for detecting if a website supports HTTP2
 - `requirements.txt` - Dependencies for the main version
+- `.gitignore` - Git ignore file for Python projects

 ## Installation and Usage